WordPress/openverse/documentation/projects/proposals/monitoring/20230606_implementation_plan_ecs_alarms.md

 New modules for each service/environment help to prevent an increase in root module complexity.
-In order to consolidate monitoring configuration, the existing `service-monitors` instances, which configure UptimeRobot, will be moved into these new monitoring modules.
-Likewise, existing RDS, Elasticache and Elasticsearch monitors present in the `next` root modules should be moved.
+In order to consolidate monitoring configuration, the existing `service-monitors` instances, which configure UptimeRobot, will be moved into these new monitoring modules. `service-monitors` should be renamed at this point to reflect the fact that it only configures UptimeRobot and not "monitors in general".
+Likewise, existing RDS, Elasticache, and Elasticsearch alarms present in the `next` root modules should also be moved.

 ```{note}
 The CloudWatch Dashboards that collect all metrics for `next` root module services